-During the Summer of 2012, Marty Bailey, Nurse at Hampton Roads Academy (HRA), was required to come to school weekly to pick up student health forms that were either mailed in or deposited in a locked box on campus.
-From home, she sorted through all of the information and, using a spreadsheet, confirmed which student documents were received, complete, and accurate.
-One of the submitted documents consisted of a three-part Consent-to-Treat form.
-This document required both parent and student signatures and had to be separated into three copies, with two copies given to Tracy Andrus, HRA’s Athletic Trainer, and one retained by Ms. Bailey.
-The form was used to notify Ms. Andrus of a student’s participation level and date of the last physical examination.
-Even though a spreadsheet was given to the Athletic Trainer at the beginning of the preseason, Nurse Bailey still needed to be on campus for the first several days of practice to help verify completed records and sports physicals for each athlete, and to continue to process incoming late paperwork.
+During the summer months, Marty Bailey, Nurse at Hampton Roads Academy (HRA), was required to come to school once or twice a week to pick up student health forms that were either mailed in or deposited in a locked box on campus.
+From home, Bailey sorted through all the information and, using a spreadsheet, confirmed that all student documents were received, complete, and accurate.
+One of the submitted documents consisted of a three-part consent to treat and additional insurance information.
+The document required both parent and student signatures and had to be separated into three sheets, with two copies given to Tracy Andrus, HRA’s athletic trainer, and one retained by Bailey.
+This document was additionally used to notify Andrus of the student’s participation level and date of physical.

 –Tracy Andrus, Athletic Trainer

-Hampton Roads Academy sought a solution to their yearly paperwork issues that would also improve cross-departmental communication of student health information.
+HRA sought a solution to their yearly paperwork issues that would also improve interdepartmental communication of health information.
 Because forms were copied multiple times, they became increasingly difficult to read, and even when a legible copy was in hand, there was little reassurance that the copy was entirely up-to-date.
-The following benefits prompted HRA to selected the Magnus Student Health Record (SHR) solution for their school:

-Monitoring form compliance used to be Ms. Andrus’ top priority, but because paper has been eliminated and everything is tracked online, she is now able to complete this task in a record time!
+Monitoring compliance used to be Andrus’ top priority, but because paper has been eliminated and everything is tracked online, this year she was able to complete IMPACT concussion baseline testing in record time.
 “It’s so much easier now.
-It eliminates boxes and boxes of paper and filing…it’s so easy to navigate,” Ms. Andrus said, noting that the entire staff at HRA is now on the same page as they can log in and view the most up-to-date student health information, without having to contact Nurse Bailey for details or photocopies.
+It eliminates boxes and boxes of paper and filing…it’s so easy to navigate,” Andrus said, noting that everyone is now on the same page because they can log in and view the most up-todate information, without having to contact Bailey for details or photocopies.

 — Marty Bailey, Nurse